 CAPETOWN, Nov.
-5 .- The commandant at Durban sends the following received from Ladysmith by pigeon post, dated November 3: "Yesterday General French went out with cavalry distinction of being the first president | and field artillery and effectively shelled the Boer laager, without loss on our
+5.-The commandant at Durban sends the following received from Ladysmith by pigeon post, dated November 3: "Yesterday General French went out with cavalry and field artillery and effectively shelled the Boer laager, without loss on our

 "Lieutenant Edgerton of the Powerful is dead.
 General Joubert sent in Major C. S. Kincaid of he Royal Irish Fusileers and nine wounded prisoners.
 Eight Boers were sent out in exchange; no others being fit to travel.